How To Automate Crawl Reports In Looker Studio

 The order of metrics in the right-hand panel will be reflected in the order of columns within the exported Google Sheet.
 Therefore, we do not recommend adjusting the order once the initial report has run, as data and columns may become mixed.

 Once all the above has been set and a crawl has run you will have a spreadsheet exported into your specified Google drive.
-By default, these will be associated in a folder path: ‘My Drive > Screaming Frog SEO Spider > Project Name > [task_name]_crawl_summary_report’.
+By default, these will be associated in a folder path: ‘My Drive > Screaming Frog SEO Spider > Project Name > [task_name]_custom_summary_report’.

+It will export a single row of data for the crawl, with all the crawl overview top level metrics.
 When this has run several times you’ll have multiple rows of crawl information across several days, weeks, or months:

 Crawl data is automatically appended as a new row to the Google Sheet, with chosen metrics from the custom crawl overview export in columns.

-Connecting to Google Data Studio
+Connecting to Google Looker Studio

-Once your Google Sheet has been set up you’ll want to pull this through to Data Studio.
+Once your Google Sheet has been set up you’ll want to pull this through to Looker Studio.
 For this tutorial, we’re using our own Screaming Frog crawl overview template.
 But you can easily build your own report, or add to an existing report using the overview export.

 Adding a Data Source